videoplaza/videoplaza.github.io/_posts/2015-03-25-deterministic-distribution.markdown

 (b): An ad that is selected will have a smaller chance of being selected again.
 If the weight was not reduced, the same ad would always be selected.

 (c): A selected ad's Current Weight should be the same, regardless of which position it was selected for.
-Because a ad can not take two positions in the same break, it will not be part of selection for later positions if it is selected early.
+Because an ad can not take two positions in the same selection, it will not be part of selection for later positions if it is selected early.
 It's Current Weight would not be increased as many times as if it was selected last.
 This must be compensated for.

 Each iteration, the same amount of weight is added and subtracted from the Current Weights, which makes it a zero-sum algorithm.
 That is good for when new ads becomes available as time passes.
 If the Current Weights would increase only, a new ad would not get selected for a very long time as its weight catches up with other ads.
 If the Current Weights would decrease over time, then 'old' ads would cease to deliver for a long time as a newer ads became available.
 It also prevents any overflow problems nicely.